64J0/fsharp-rabbitmq/README.md

 dotnet run --project Send/
 ```

----
+### Work-queue pattern

-**Work-queue pattern** - each task is delivered to exactly one worker:
+Each task is delivered to exactly one worker:

 ```bash
 # 1.1. run the Worker/ project